 Your only entertainment consists of talking to relatives on the phone and visiting the neighbours.
 You haven’t been to a doctor in years, despite that nagging pain in your chest.
 You prefer to save on anything and everything because the children need an education.
 Maybe they can get out of this dead-end town, where there is no perspective for them.

 Or maybe you are younger, one of those young women whose parents did not have the opportunity to send you to Tbilisi or Batumi to get an education, so now you’re stuck in Poti.

 The only job a woman like you can get is in hospitality or maybe at the bank.
 But these jobs are underpaid, and anyway, you don’t speak English so they would never hire you.
 Most of your friends have left town or got married, and so you are desperate to change something, anything in your life.

 Or you live in one of those villages near Poti that have no workplaces at all.

 Or you’re a pensioner who’s struggling to find an income not to be a burden to the family.

 It doesn’t matter who you are, so long as you lack opportunity and are willing to work.
-You start to think about going to Turkey for seasonal work, as other women like you hear about it — ‘The big factory’.
+You start to think about going to Turkey for seasonal work, but then you hear about it — ‘the big factory’.